 Got a Glock and want specific recommendations…or not looking for exactly night sights?
 Check out our Best Glock Sights.

 Again…I’ve found that Glocks are really easy to switch out sites…Installing Glock Sights Without a Sight Tool.

 But for other handguns…you’ll definitely want one.
-We recommend the Outdoorworx Universal Sight Pusher ($68).
+We recommend the Sight-Tool Sight Pusher.

 As you can see, there are a lot of manufacturers out there making night sights for your handgun.
 Many of them make low light sights for other weapons too, including your archery needs.
 The manufacturers all have their unique selling points and features.

 When you’re going to buy a sight to see better in low light situations, make sure you look at all your options and get what’s right for you.
 If you’ve been training with a factory sight and you need to totally change how you aim because of your new sight, that might be an issue.